gazebosim/gz-sim/Migration.md

 1. **Helpers.hh**
-    + parseInt and parseFloat functions now use std::stoi and std::stod, so parsing an alphanumeric string no longer returns a NaN, but instead one of the numeric parts is parsed (e.g. "23ab67" -> 23).
+    + parseInt and parseFloat functions now use std::stoi and std::stod, so parsing an alphanumeric string that starts with numbers no longer returns a NaN, but instead the beginning of the string is parsed (e.g. ("23ab67" -> 23) now, but ("ab23ab67" -> NaN) still).

 1. **SemanticVersion.hh**
     + The SemanticVersion(const std::string &) constructor is now explicit.